Muslims’ Burgeoning Power in the UK

 One clear weakness both in Britain and in the Ummah that prevents us from doing this is our division and lack of unity, in fact creating division – “Divide et Impera” (Divide and Rule) – has always been a successful tactic.
 Whilst reading about British colonial rule in North America I discovered how they used to kill the tribal hereditary leaders as a quick and efficient way of creating maximum chaos and weakness amongst groups of the native peoples, enslaving them and killing off their ability to organise any resistance to the domination of the colonisers.

 This strategy continues virtually unchanged today where influential voices of resistance to Western hegemony have been killed or imprisoned without trial if they are outside of the West.
-Inside the U.K. we have a clear policy to silence the voices of those people who have influence by labeling Orthodox non-violent preachers and leaders as somehow being a conduit to violent extremism no matter how discredited this may be.
+Inside the U.K. we have a clear policy to silence the voices of those people who have been influenced by labelling Orthodox non-violent preachers and leaders as somehow being a conduit to violent extremism no matter how discredited this may be.

 Although recognition of the power of the “Muslim pound” is not new and the Muslim Council of Britain even produced a report into Muslim spending power back in 2013, evidently aside from reporting on the potential revenue from Muslim spenders in reality very little has been achieved by way of educating Muslims as to how our spending power can be a means of influence.